[ProjectX] E101: Vulnerable Environment Setup & Wazuh Monitoring

 User32in thelogonProcessNamefield indicates the use of theUser32.dlllibrary, which handles RDP logins.

-Setup “Sensitive File” in [project-x-dc]
+Setup "Sensitive File" in [project-x-dc] [T1565 Data Manipulation, T1083 File Discovery]

-Detect file modifications in Wazuh
+Detect File Modifications in Wazuh

-Server management > Endpoint Groups > Windows > agent.confPut below codeblock to make file monitoring
+Server management > Endpoint Groups > Windows > agent.conf - Add the syscheck block to enable file monitoring:

 <syscheck>

-<directories check_all="yes" report_changes="yes"
+<directories check_all="yes" report_changes="yes" realtime="yes">

 </directories>